 Hi, I'm Toby Brown.

-We specialize in analyzing very large multi-wavelength datasets from some of the world's most advanced telescopes.
+I specialize in analyzing very large multi-wavelength datasets from some of the world's most advanced telescopes.
 On the technical side, I guide the development of cutting-edge digital infrastructure for astronomy, with the goal of making making fundamental research more efficient and accessible for all.

 If you are a prospective student or postdoc excited about these topics, I encourage you to get in touch—I’d love to hear from you!